plotters-rs/plotters/README.md

 </a>

 Plotters is drawing library designed for rendering figures, plots, and charts, in pure rust.
-Plotters supports various types of backends, including bitmap, vector graph, piston window and WebAssembly.
+Plotters supports various types of backends, including bitmap, vector graph, piston window, GTK/Cairo and WebAssembly.

 - To try Plotters with inverative Jupyter notebook, or view [here](https://plotters-rs.github.io/plotters-doc-data/evcxr-jupyter-integration.html) for the static HTML version.
 - To view the WASM example, go to this [link](https://plumberserver.com/plotters-wasm-demo/index.html)